YanaZeng/C2L/README.md

-# Temporal Confounded Causal Imitation Learning
+# Confounded Causal Imitation Learning with Instrumental Variables

 A framework for Confounded Causal Imitation Learning (C2L).
 C2L is a two-stage imitation learning framework that combats confounding effects in expert demonstrations: